Skip to content

 Lists

-Whether you want to show all order items in an offering or list achievements in a certificate, there are a lot of use case where the possibility to loop through a list is needed.
-An example would be:
+Whether you want to show all order items in an offering or list achievements in a certificate, there are many use cases where the iterating through a list is needed.
+One example would be:

 {% for orderitem in deal.orderitems %}